andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 - Separate file for sample data
 - Probably shouldn't need GOVENDOR_PATH and GOLINT_PATH
 - Update docs that say the headers are required
+- Use http status codes in int tests

 ### Bot OBO User